Part 2: Vibration Monitoring Equipment

-Long answer: There is an “8-channel” version of the Minimate that accepts 2 geophones and 2 microphones.
-It is intended for specialized monitoring where, for example, one geophone is installed on a structure and the other on the ground in front of the structure.
+A few vibration monitors offer connections for two geophones and two microphones, but those are intended for specialized monitoring where, for example, one geophone is installed on a structure and the other on the ground in front of the structure.

 Can I connect an extension cable to a geophone?

 Answer: Yes, 50, 100, and 250 foot extension cables are available.
 However, we recommend keeping cables as short as possible.
 Short cables are less susceptible to electronic noise and less likely to be damaged by construction activities.

 Can geophone cables withstand traffic loading (i.e. across parking garage driveway)?

 Answer: Geophone cables are not designed for traffic.
 If you must route a cable across a driveway, we recommend protecting it with a traffic-rated mat or through a trench, if possible.